YottaDB/YDBDoc/ProgGuide/utility.rst

 %FREECNT
 +++++++++++++++

-The %FREECNT utility displays the number of free blocks in the database files associated with the current global directory.
+The %FREECNT utility displays the number of free and total blocks in the database files associated with the current global directory.

 Example: